 How do I know if vertebroplasty is right for me?

-If you have significant back pain caused by a broken bone in your back, and the pain is not better after 1 to 2 weeks of bed rest and pain control medicine, talk to your doctor about whether vertebroplasty is right for you.
-Newer fractures tend to respond better than older fractures; however, some older fractures can be treated successfully.
+If you have a broken bone in your back and the pain is not better after 1 to 2 weeks of bed rest and pain control medicine, talk to your doctor about whether vertebroplasty is right for you.
+Newer fractures tend to respond better than older fractures.
+But some older fractures can be treated successfully.
 The procedure does not help with chronic back pain or herniated discs.